revesz-peter/dpdgroup-it-solutions-task/README.md

 #
 ### backend:

 After finishing with the client I had time to implement a simple backend, I also added Swagger so there is a Swagger UI available for the REST Api.
 It is not connected to the frontend.
-I have created a single stage dockerfile for the service.

 - java 17
 - spring boot 3.2.5